 “This work was also supported by the Center for HIV Identification, Prevention, and Treatment Services (CHIPTS) NIMH grant P30MH058107.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.”

 USING MyNCBI TO CREDIT CHIPTS

 Investigators can credit the CHIPTS grant (P30MH058107) by linking their publications through the MyNCBI portal.
 Investigators will need to log into their MyNCBI account using their NIH’s eRA Commons credentials.
 Under MyBibliography, investigators can select the grant award number to be added to their publication.
 For more information, click here.
-For additional support, please contact Isabelle Chu at Ichu@mednet.ucla.edu
+For additional support, please contact Enrique Sanchez at EESanchez@mednet.ucla.edu.

 You can find more on citations and complying with NIH Public Access Policy by clicking here.

 Members are encouraged to use the CHIPTS logo in your email signature, presentations, posters, and any promotional materials in which CHIPTS is co-sponsoring or is a collaborator.
 Below you will find a couple versions including ones with a transparent or white background for graphic design use.
 If you have any questions regarding usage of the logo or other graphic design options, please contact Uyen Kao at email@example.com.